 Funding - Doctor of Philosophy in Educational Studies with a Concentration in Educational Foundations and Policy

-Good news!
-In this program, you'll receive funding to cover tuition, along with a stipend for living expenses during the fall and winter semesters, and Grad Care health insurance for the entire year.
+In this program, you'll receive funding to cover tuition, a stipend for living expenses during the fall and winter semesters, and Grad Care health insurance for the entire year.
 Health and dental benefits are available for you and your family members.
 The University of Michigan Benefits Office offers information about the benefit packages that we offer our PhD students.
 Typically, as a student in this program, you'll receive a 20-hour-per-week assignment as graduate student research assistant, graduate student staff assistant, or graduate student instructor.
 Your academic progress will be reviewed annually by faculty and awards are contingent upon maintaining good academic standing.

 If you have questions about funding, contact Program Administrator Alfreda Fleming.

 In addition to the funding that we'll find for you when you're admitted, there are even more financial resources that might be available to you!

 The International Institute lists numerous fellowships and awards for students interested in foreign languages and international studies.

 Levi L. Barbour Fellowship for Women from the Orient In 1914 the bequest of Levi L. Barbour established a scholarship program at the University of Michigan for women of the highest academic and professional caliber from the area formerly known as the Orient (encompassing the lands extending from Turkey in the west to Japan and the Philippines in the east) to study modern science, medicine, mathematics and other academic disciplines and professions critical to the development of their native lands.

 Private Scholarships Many private scholarships for college students are offered each year by a variety of organizations.